DPDR – Depersonalization Derealization Disorder Meaning, Symptoms, Test & Recovery

-Depersonalization/derealization disorder (DPDR), sometimes referred to as depersonalization/derealization syndrome is a mental health condition that can cause you to experience a persistent or recurring feeling of being outside of your body (depersonalization), a sense that what’s happening around you isn’t real (derealization), or both.
+Depersonalization/derealization disorder (DPDR) (sometimes referred to as depersonalization/derealization syndrome) is a mental health condition that can cause you to experience a persistent or recurring feeling of being outside of your body (depersonalization), a sense that what’s happening around you isn’t real (derealization) or both.
+Depersonalization (Dp) is an alteration in the perception or experience of the self, which results in a feeling of detachment as if one is an external observer of one’s mental processes or body.
+Derealization (Dr) is an external world experience that appears strange or unreal.

-Depersonalization refers to feeling detached from yourself as if you’re watching your life take place from the sidelines or viewing yourself on a movie screen.
+Depersonalization refers to feeling detached from yourself.
+As if watching your life take place from the sidelines or viewing yourself on a movie screen.
 It can include:

 - Alexithymia, or an inability to recognize or describe emotions